pyaephyokyaw15/Whale/README.md

 # Whale
-Whale is a "Music Streaming" website developed with Django.
+Whale is a "Music Streaming" website developed with Django and Ajax.

 ## Overview
 Users can share music with others.